-5.1 Conda installation
+10.1 Mamba/Conda installation

-In order to install the conda package, you will need conda pre-installed.
+In order to install the conda package, you will need mamba pre-installed.

-For a minimal conda installation (recommended) go to https://conda.io/miniconda.html.
-It is recommended that you always use the latest version of conda, as problems have been reported when trying to use older versions.
+For a minimal mamba installation (recommended) go to https://mamba.readthedocs.io/en/latest/installation.html.
+It is recommended that you always use the latest version of mamba, as problems have been reported when trying to use older versions.